-Four years ago, Skyrunning UK was created bring the ethos of running in the Alps and Pyrenees to UK shores.
+Four years ago, Skyrunning UK was created to bring the ethos of running in the Alps and Pyrenees to UK shores.
 Of course, as many pointed out, the UK lacked the altitude and high-peaks of our French, Spanish and Italian friends.
 However, what we lacked in height most certainly could be compensated for with technical and challenging terrain.

 2014 was a breakthrough year with the inclusion of the Glen Coe Skyline race.
-This race personified the pure ethos of Skyrunning and the race was modelled on the Italian classic of Trofeo Kima.
+This race personified the pure ethos of Skyrunning and the race was modeled on the Italian classic of Trofeo Kima.
 Tempted by the initial PR and photography, many of the world’s best mountain runners converged at a tiny ski resort and by the end of the inaugural event, history was made.
-Emelie Forsberg took top honours for the ladies and Joe Symonds for the men.
+Emelie Forsberg took top honors for the ladies and Joe Symonds for the men.

 It soon became apparent that the Glen Coe Skyline was going to boom and a new start and finish venue was created in the small village of Kinlochleven.
 But race director Shane Ohly didn’t stop there.
-A VK (vertical kilometer) was added, a UK first and in addition, for year two, the Ring of Steall SkyRace was added – all races joining the prestigious Skyrunner World Series.
+A VK (vertical kilometer) was added, the UK first and in addition, for year two, the Ring of Steall SkyRace was added – all races joining the prestigious Skyrunner World Series.

 The weekend kicked off with the Salomon Mamores VK™, an incredible leg burning and lung-busting ascent from sea level to a Munro summit. p=Participants followed a marked course climbing 1000m of vertical gain in less than 5km’s.
 The route starts easy with winding trails but it soon kicks up with a wall of vertical muddy grass and fell.
-The terrain at times so steep and slippery that participants slid backwards while trying to move forward.
+The terrain at times so steep and slippery that participants slid backward while trying to move forward.
 In the final sections, grass and mud turn to rock with a stunning run up the ridgeline to the summit.
-Departing at timed intervals, it’s like an epic stage of the Tour de France as runners push their limits, in principal, the fastest runners going last – the fastest overall time to the summit is the winner!
-The day was won by Stian Angermund-Vik from Norway and Laura Orgue from Spain, the duo, VK and short distance specialists.
+Departing at timed intervals, it’s like an epic stage of the Tour de France as runners push their limits, in principle, the fastest runners going last – the fastest overall time to the summit is the winner!
+The day was won by Stian Angermund-Vik from Norway and Laura Orgue from Spain, the duo, VK, and short distance specialists.
 They ran strong and fast races against strong competition to take the victory.

 Saturday, day two of Skyline Scotland saw an early start for the runners in the inaugural Salomon Ben Nevis Ultra, a brutal 120km race with over 4500m of vertical gain.
 Using remote runnable tracks, technical single track, and airy trackless ridges, the highlight of the race comes with a climb and traverse via the Carn Mor Dearg Arete, leading to the summit of Ben Nevis.
 Starting from the southern shore of the world-famous Loch Ness, the race follows a route through remote Scottish Highland Glens, before finishing at the Event Centre in Kinlochleven.
 Local runner, Donnie Campbell set his stall out early on and dominated the race he was so desperate to win, post-race he confirmed that victory on home soil was a dream come true.
 For the ladies’ we saw the return of Nepalese run sensation Mira Rai.
 Mira ran an incredibly smart race and so strong was her performance she placed 5th overall.